Tetsuya Kakihara arrives with a revamped and interesting sound in his new mini-album, “Call Me”.

 Another pop-rock song, interesting in its whole but definitely not one of my favs.

 I don’t know why but the instrumental in some parts sounds a bit annoying (I guess it’s the background synth we’re talking about).
 Honorable mention: great guitar solo by the end of the song making it a bit more enjoyable to listen to.

 By far the best track on the album.
 If you want a track that has “rock” all over it is this one.
 Electric vocals and that guitar and drums are absolutely crazy.

 4 – 運命の引力 (roughly translated as fatal attraction)

 Here it is a traditional R&B ballad with a slow paced instrumental and emotional performances on top.

-Angel-like voice from Kakki, beautiful lyrics and a mesmerizing instrumental piece make this song one of the most enjoyable ones to listen to.
+An angel-like voice from Kakki, beautiful lyrics, and a mesmerizing instrumental piece makes this song one of the most enjoyable ones to listen to.

 5 – ocean flying

 Another highlight in this album.

 Perfect rock instrumental with an addictive/strong bassline throughout the chorus (some of you might miss it when you listen to the song at first but on a second listen there it is the bass adding spice to the chorus).